 Extending the ETB concept for Highways, Siemens has developed the concept of E-Highway for electrified freight transportation back in 2012.
 The system comprises a hybrid truck that draws power from overhead electric cables for the bulk of its journey, switching to diesel power at the very start and end of a journey on smaller roads that don’t have the power lines.

 Following a successful trial in Sweden, the system is now up and running on a 2 km stretch of road near Stockholm.
-Video of the same can be seen on the following link. https://youtu.be/pWCS0If2W1c
+Video of the same can be found on YouTube.

 Now Germany is getting interested, with Siemens announcing a plan to install the system on a 6-mile (10 km) stretch of the nation’s autobahn near Frankfurt.

 Basically Siemens has modified the Railway pantograph system for the twin cable system of the Electric trolley Bus which enables high speed operation of the trucks at 90 KM/hr.
 The slow speed of the ETBs normally limited to about 40 Km/hr, in order to avoid dewiring; was a inhibiting factor for adoption for Highway operations.
 This has now been overcome by Siemens.

 Another disadvantage of the Electric Trolley Buses earlier were due to inflexible operation of the Trolley Bus since they were limited to the route wherever the overhead lines were available.
 This limitation has now been overcome with the present day Hybrid systems with batteries which allow operation of the bus without the wires.

 Electrifying the Golden Quadrilateral :

 The previous NDA government is credited for developing the Golden Quadrilateral and the present government can add on to that by Electrifying the same.

 Unlike the Dedicated Freight Corridors which take more than a decade to be realized, the E-Highways can be constructed within months since there will be no right of way issues.